 In September 2010, European Commission has adopted a proposal for a decision from the Council and the European Parliament establishing a radio spectrum policy programme.
-This proposal includes elements relating to preparation of positions and negotiations in international conferences relating to spectrum management and will be discussed in the next few months within the Council and the European Parliament.
+This proposal includes elements relating to preparation of positions and negotiations in international conferences relating to spectrum management and is currently discussed within the Council and the European Parliament.

-This RSPG opinion takes into account the WRC-12 preparation status within CEPT, which has developed briefs on all WRC-12 agenda items and draft European Common Proposals (ECP) on
+This RSPG opinion takes into account the WRC-12 preparation status within CEPT, which has developed briefs on all WRC-12 agenda items and draft European Common Proposals (ECP) on most of them.
+It also reflects the discussions in the Workshop organised jointly by the European Commission and the CEPT Conference Preparation Group (CPG) in June 2010.